qlik-oss/sense-installer/README.md

 This is a technology preview that uses (porter)[https://porter.sh] to execute "actions" (operations) and bundle versions of the (qliksense-k8s)[https://github.com/qlik-oss/qliksense-k8s] repository.
 These bundles are posted to (docker hub)[https://hub.docker.com/] at the following location: (https://hub.docker.com/r/qlik/qliksense-cnab-bundle)[https://hub.docker.com/r/qlik/qliksense-cnab-bundle/tags].
-For each version of a qliksense sense edge, build there should be a corresponding release current posted on docker hub. ex. `qlik/qliksense-cnab-bundle:v1.21.23-edge` for `v1.21.23` edge release of qliksense.
+For each version of a qliksense sense edge build there should be a corresponding release current posted on docker hub. ex. `qlik/qliksense-cnab-bundle:v1.21.23-edge` for `v1.21.23` edge release of qliksense.
 The latest version posted will also be labelled as `latest`

 ### Future Direction

 - Porter is currently used as a core technology for the CLI.
 In the future Porter will be moved "up the stack" to allow the CLI to perform the current and expanded operations independently and encapsulate core functionality currently provided by Porter and other dependent tooling.
 - More operations: